GoyaPtyLtd/FMTest/README.md

 All test results are logged in the global JSONObject $$FMT that can be used to store in a FileMaker table or integrate with other services.

 For more info on how to integrate FMTest see the [docs](docs/Main.md).

+# CHANGES
+## 2025.05.04:
+For all FMT.Assert functions you can leave the 'description' blank if the 'value' is a field reference and the description will be the field name.